elec-e8408-mini-project-2025/project-documentation/user-manual.md

 ## Test plan

 At this PoC stage the, test plan relies on manual testing.
 The functional requirements of the smart watch detailed in the SRS documentation can all be tested manually.
 A comprehensive list of testable features have been collected to the following subsections.
 These collections should assist the QA specialists in implementing suitable tests to verify that the functionalities work as intended.
+This section assumes that the QA specialist is performing black-box testing, i.e. testing a then functional and non-functional requirements on system or acceptance test level.

 ### Navigation